Bipolar and Sleep: Getting Rest With Bipolar

 - Improved memory and attention – Have your been forgetful at work or home?
 Sleep helps strengthen memories and skills learned during the day.

-- Longer life – Studies show that people who sleep too much or too little tend to have shorter life spans that those that receive the desired amount of sleep.
+- Longer life – Studies show that people who sleep too much or too little tend to have shorter lifespans than those that receive the desired amount of sleep.

 - Healthier weight – People that are well rested tend to have healthier weights.
 People that get less sleep tend to feel hungrier.